MicrosoftDocs/microsoft-salescopilot-docs/articles/extend-sales-app.md

 1. APIs that match the expectations of the Sales app capabilities that you're trying to extend.
 The API that is used to extend a capability in the Sales app must accept the required inputs from the Sales app and return the required outputs that the Sales app expects.
 1. A Microsoft Power Platform connector that uses the APIs and OAuth authentication.
 1. An action that adds the Sales app–provided descriptions to the connector.
-    the Sales app doesn't require adherence to a specific API specification.
+    The Sales app doesn't require adherence to a specific API specification.
 The naming of the API or its input/output parameters and structure aren't constraints for Copilot.
 You're responsible for ensuring that your APIs can handle the inputs that Copilot supplies, and that they return the expected outputs.
 Additionally, you must provide appropriate descriptions to ensure that Copilot can correctly match them during runtime.

 For example, you want to enhance the [opportunity insights](extend-opportunity-insights.md) capability in the Sales app.
 For this extension, you must create an API that, at a minimum, accepts a CRM record reference (passed as `recordType` and `recordId` parameter values) as input and provides the insight title, description, and date as output.
 This API should be added to a new or existing Microsoft Power Platform connector that uses OAuth for authentication.
 Additionally, the APIs in the connector should be supplemented with descriptions as required by the Sales app.